yarivgraf/apache-impala-cluster-docker/README.md

 ==============================
 This implementation was tested using Google cloud platform.

-Four instances are needed. using Ubuntu Distro.
+Four instances are needed. using Ubuntu/Debian Distro.
 It can be run on Centos as well (mind the pkg installation).
 Make sure the selinux is disabled and instances/servers are resolved (e.g. a datanode can ping namenode by its name) :

 1* namenode should be called “namenode” (because of hadoop xml build-in files).
 It runs Zookeeper, Postgres, Namenode, Metastore, Statestored and Catalogd (Impala).

 3* datanodes with 5 formatted disks (mount on /data0 .. /data4).
 It runs Datanode and Impalad (Impala server and shell).

+* there is a "systemd" directory. it has data0..4.mount that mount block devices.

 # Run on namenode instance: